On-Road Truck and Bus Rule

 The regulation applies to 53' or longer box-type trailers (dry van and refrigerated van) and tractors that pull them.
 Fleets with 20 or fewer box-type trailers may take advantage of a phase-in option by reporting trailer information by September 1, 2012.
 The deadline for fleets with 21 or more box-type trailers to register has already passed.
 Additionally, the regulation currently requires all 2011 model year tractors that pull 53' or longer box-type trailers and all 2011 model year 53' or longer box-type trailers to be SmartWay certified or be retrofitted to comply.
 Fleets that have 2011 model year equipment and qualify for the short haul or local haul exemptions must report information about their 2011 model year equipment now.
 Reporting of other tractors and trailers within the fleet is not required at this time.

-On this page you will find summaries of cases settled in 2013 in lieu of litigation through the Air Resources Board's (ARB's) mutual settlement program and those that were resolved in civil or criminal litigation.
+On this page you will find summaries of cases settled in lieu of litigation through the Air Resources Board's (ARB's) mutual settlement program and those that were resolved in civil or criminal litigation.
 Related case documents may be available upon request subject to applicable exemptions from disclosure under California's Public Records Act.
 Senate Bill 1402 (Chapter 413, Statutes of 2010) was enacted as urgent legislation on September 28, 2010 and requires ARB to post settlement agreements containing SB 1402 compliance statements on this website.

 Motor Carrier & Broker Liability